bmehta/books-react-next/README.md

 - This will create a .env file on your local with variables that get exposed with process.env
 - Run `npm run build`
 - Run `'npm run dev`
-- When a github push happens, it fires off a deployment process within Vercel
+- When a github push happens, it fires off a deployment process within Vercel, the app can be then accessed at the demo url above